samuel-deng/math4ml_su24/syllabus.md

 - *Introduction to Probability* by Joseph K. Blitzstein and Jessica Hwang.
 - *Probability and Statistics for Engineers and Scientists* by Ronald E. Wadpole.

+Additional resources can be found in the Resources section of the [Course Content]({{ site.baseurl }}{% link content.md %}) page, to be updated as the class progresses.

 ## Assignments and Grading Policy
 This course will be evaluated on the basis of five weekly problem sets and a final project.
 There are no exams.